 - Do not expect early service.
 Filing officers will not accept filings prior to 9:00 a.m. - Do not wait until the last minute.
 Candidates not appearing by 5:00 p.m. in the appropriate filing officer's office cannot file. - Candidates must file in the office of the proper filing officer.
-Be certain of who your appropriate filing officer is and the location of their office.
-If you have any questions about who your appropriate filing officer is, please call the Bureau of Elections at 1 (800) 477-3632 or (505) 827-3600 or email sos.elections@state.nm.us. - Be prepared with all necessary information and have all forms completed.
-Please keep in mind that some of the forms will require a notarized signature. - Candidates must file in person, either themselves or via a proxy with written authorization from the candidate permitting the individual to act on the candidate's behalf.
-Further, filing officers may accept one and only one declaration of candidacy from any individual, i.e., candidates may only file for one office within the same local government in an election cycle.
+Be certain of who your appropriate filing officer is and of the location of their office.
+If you have any questions about who your appropriate filing officer is, please call the Bureau of Elections at 1 (800) 477-3632 or (505) 827-3600, option 2 or email elections@sos.nm.gov. - Be prepared with all necessary information and have all forms completed.
+Please keep in mind that some of the forms will require a notarized signature. - Candidates must file in person, either themselves or via a proxy who has written authorization from the candidate permitting the individual to act on the candidate's behalf.
+Further, filing officers may accept one and only one declaration of candidacy from any individual (i.e., candidates) may only file for one office within the same local government in an election cycle.
 NMSA 1978, § 1-22-7.